1nf3rn0-H/HTB-Cyber-Apocalypse-2021/Crypto/Nintendo Base64/README.md

 > It gave out another base64 encoded string, so I did it again.

 Again, it gave me base64 encoded string.
+Then I realised that it is encoded 8 times as we can see in the images.
 So, I thought to automate this process by writing a simple bash script.

 ```bash
 encoded_text="Vm0xNFlWVXhSWGxUV0doWVlrZFNWRmx0ZUdGalZsSlZWR3RPYWxKdGVIcFdiR2h2VkdzeFdGVnViRmRXTTFKeVdWUkdZV1JGT1ZWVmJGWk9WakpvV1ZaclpEUlVNVWw0Vkc1U1RsWnNXbGhWYkZKWFUxWmFSMWRzV2s1V2F6VkpWbTEwYjFkSFNsbFZiRkpXWWtaYU0xcEZXbUZTTVZaeVkwVTFWMDFHYjNkV2EyTXhWakpHVjFScmFGWmlhM0JYV1ZSR1lWZEdVbFZTYms1clVsUldTbGRyV2tkV2JGcEZVVlJWUFE9PQ=="